 NEXT, (Amended August 3, 2016)

 Two digital photos of original analogue 35 mm prints photographed 1971.
-Actual screen shots off the Sony KV 7010UA from the Tonight show in 1971, the first Carol Wayne, the second, George Burns.
+Actual screen shots off the Sony KV 7010UA from the Tonight show, August 2, 1971, the first Carol Wayne, the second, George Burns.
 The original images were much sharper, these shots are digital photographs of 45 year old 35mm analogue glossy color prints made with a Nikon camera.
 Keep in mind these images were produced with 45 year old studio cameras, since then technology has progressed considerably.
 If we could ever find another KV 7010UA we will take screenshots and we are certain that today’s modern television cameras down converted to analogue will yield much better higher resolution images on this set.
 EDIT: JANUARY 7, 2019.
 FOUND A SONY KV 7010UA.
 SEE THE “VINTAGE MICRO TV PAGE TWO” PAGE.
 Still, back in this time period, this set blew away everything else on the market in terms of color picture quality.
 Having both the KV 7010UA and the KV 1210U in my possession at the same time, I will say the 1210U had a brighter, better focused image.
 I started taking screen shots back in 1969, being impressed with the picture quality of the Trinitron system.
 If you look closely at the photo of Carol Wayne, you can see the tri-color vertical unbroken phosphor stripes on the screen.

 Original Sony KV 7010UA 4 color service manual, block diagrams, wave forms, etc. Drop me a line if you would like a copy.